 More Integration of Massage for Cancer Patients Needed says Study

-Massage Magazine reports that a recent study found that there is a lack of integration when it comes to massage therapy and outpatient cancer care despite recommendations from the American Society of Clinical Oncology for the use of complementary therapies, including massage.
-The study originally was published in the International Journal of Therapeutic Massage and Bodywork.
+Massage Magazine reports that a recent study found a lack of integration when it comes to massage therapy and outpatient cancer care despite recommendations from the American Society of Clinical Oncology for the use of complementary therapies, including massage.
+The study was originally published in the International Journal of Therapeutic Massage and Bodywork.

-The study entitled “Integration of massage therapy in outpatient care,” focused on 62 cancer centers association with the National Cancer Institute (NCI).
-Study researchers used a combination of content analysis and phone surveys to collect data on the integration of massage for outpatients at these centers.
+The study entitled “Integration of massage therapy in outpatient care” focused on 62 cancer centers associated with the National Cancer Institute (NCI).
+Study researchers used a combination of content analysis and phone surveys to collect data on integrating massage for outpatients at these centers.
 Five factors were applied in evaluating the use of massage for outpatient care:

 Acceptance of treatment as therapeutic